jostylr/Reals-as-Oracles/README.md

 There is a little pause after that to explore using mediants to do interval narrowing.
 Some discussion related to continued fractions and the Stern-Brocot tree are also given.

-After that interlude, the paper then gives a new definition of functions based on oracles.
-Basically, functions are oracles on rational rectangles that satisfy similar properties to oracles, but adapted to rectangles.
-The idea of the rectangle is that it should bound the function over that interval.
-This leads to functions that are continuous on the rationals and potentially discontinuous on the rationals.
-They are integrable.

-The paper then concludes with comparisons to other real number definitions as well as a generalization to how to complete metric spaces where the interval separation is replaced with being able to separate two points and intervals are replaced with closed balls.
+The paper then concludes with comparisons to other real number definitions.

 ## Future directions

-Hopefully, the paper can get peer reviewed and possibly published.
-There is also an education flavored version being worked on.
-Finally, I am toying with the idea of making a site to do these calculations as well as a series of videos going into depth about what is in the paper.
+In addition to the papers, I am also working on a site for [Rational Mathematics](https://ratmath.com/) and probably companion libraries in JavaScript and Elixir.
+That's a stretch goal.